davidruvolo51/shinytutorials/src/pages/tutorials/drag-and-drop/index.md

 #### Event for dragend

 The `dragend` event is used for running a function when dragging stops.
-In this example, when the user stops dragging an element, I want to remove the css class `drag`&mdash;that was added in the `dragstart` event&mdash;from the dragged element.
+In this example, when the user stops dragging an element, I want to remove the CSS class `drag`&mdash;that was added in the `dragstart` event&mdash;from the dragged element.

 ```js
 document.addEventListener("dragend", function (event) {